Four Seasons Hotel Toronto

 The Ivy at Verity

 111d E. Queen St., Old Toronto

 This European-style boutique hotel is smack in the middle of the city, located in what was once an 1850s chocolate factory.
 Incredibly intimate, the Ivy at Verity has only four unique rooms and is named for its proximity to the Verity—a private, women's-only club.
 The accommodations are full of personality with vintage-looking wallpaper, soaking tubs, Italian linens, and fresh floral arrangements pulled together by the hotel's own in-house florist.
 In terms of amenities, you'll find a member's lounge, a restaurant, and a small spa.
 The Ivy is really more of a romantic inn than a hotel, perfect for those looking for a supremely private stay.

 18 St. Thomas St., Yorkville

-Bursting with old-world charm, but stocked with modern luxuries, each of the twenty-eight suites is not only spacious and beautifully appointed, you’ll also find—interestingly—a musical instrument in each one.
-For a real treat book into The Windsor, replete with a baby grand piano, fireplaces in the bedroom (plus one in the bathroom), and a beautiful lounge area furnished with an antique writing desk.
-Other amenities include a 15-seat screening room, a gym, and a saltwater pool and spa.
+Bursting with old-world charm but stocked with modern luxuries, each of the twenty-eight suites is spacious and beautifully appointed, and you’ll also find—interestingly—a musical instrument in each one.
+For a real treat book into the Windsor, replete with a baby grand piano, fireplaces in the bedroom (plus one in the bathroom), and a beautiful lounge area furnished with an antique writing desk.
+Other amenities include a fifteen-seat screening room, a gym, and a saltwater pool and spa.
 The Courtyard café does a great brunch.